 - 1.1 The Public Sector Internal Audit Standards (PSIAS) came into effect from 1 April 2013.
-In April 2016, the standards were revised to include the Mission of Internal Audit and the Core Principles for the Professional Practice of Internal Auditing. - 1.2 This report presents the new Internal Audit Charter (Appendix 1) that has been developed to ensure compliance with the revised Public Sector Internal Audit Standards (PSIAS).
-This replaced the current Internal Audit Charter.
+In April 2016, the standards were revised to include the Mission of Internal Audit and the Core Principles for the Professional Practice of Internal Auditing. - 1.2 This report presents the Internal Audit Charter (Appendix 1) for the Integration Joint Board's Internal Audit Service that has been developed to ensure compliance with the Public Sector Internal Audit Standards (PSIAS).